trofi/trofi.github.io.gen/posts/277-from-mcedit-to-vim.md

 just to practice in `rust` a bit more.
 I encountered a simple `json` parsing problem (`2015/12`).
 It's [input](https://raw.githubusercontent.com/trofi/AoC/main/2015/12/input) is a single line of `json` text.
-The line 37K long.
+The line was 37K long.
 Tiny by today's standards.

 I selected the line in the browser and pressed `Shift+Insert` in